Miccighel/MichaelSoprano/content/home/experience.md

     date_start: '2017-08-01'
     date_end: '2018-02-25'
     description: |1-
-      Development of a web application concerning management and visualization of financial assets.
+      Development of a web application for the management and visualization of financial assets.
   - title: Full Stack Web Developer
     company: Troublezine
     location: Udine, Italy
     date_start: '2015-11-01'
     date_end: '2016-02-25'
     description: |1-
-      Design, development and maintenance of a blog which proposed news and events about music.
+      Design, development and maintenance of a blog that offers news and events related to music.

 ---